 - (f) Duties and responsibilities: The duties and responsibilities of the Executive Committee include, but are not limited to: - 1.
-4.-Provide leadership for the implementation of the County's Strategic Plan. - 2.
-2. Proactively identify County policy development needs. - 3.
-3. Request the County Board Chairperson assigns requests for any policy development to the appropriate Committee(s). - 4.
-4. - Identify the need for short-term task forces to address policy formation recommendations. - 5.
-Establish County Board policy goals and monitor the success of the County Board policy implementation, reporting the results to the County Board. - 6.
+Provide leadership for the implementation of the County's Strategic Plan. - 2.
+Proactively identify County policy development needs. - 3.
+Request the County Board Chairperson assigns requests for any policy development to the appropriate Committee(s). - 4.
+Identify the need for short-term task forces to address policy formation recommendations.

+- 5. Establish County Board policy goals and monitor the success of the County Board policy implementation, reporting the results to the County Board. - 6.
 Provide leadership for the development of a biennial County Administrator plan of work, and consult in the completion of the plan.
 Monitor progress on an ongoing basis and conduct an annual performance review and a biennial survey. - 7.
-7.-Participate in the selection of a County Administrator, and recommend a candidate for County Board approval.
+Participate in the selection of a County Administrator, and recommend a candidate for County Board approval.
 Recommend to the County Board appropriate contract and compensation considerations. - 8.
-Nonitor the County Board's adherence to and progress in implementing its rules and procedures.
-Appoint a task force to update the County Board rules every two years. - 9.9.-Consult with the County Board Chairperson regarding the content and structure of the County Board meeting agendas. - 10.
+Monitor the County Board's adherence to and progress in implementing its rules and procedures.
+Appoint a task force to update the County Board rules every two years. - 9.
+Consult with the County Board Chairperson regarding the content and structure of the County Board meeting agendas. - 10.
 Provide leadership of the implementation of the County's Strategic Plan core strategies. - 11.
-11. Provide leadership for the allocation of County resources by major County function. - 12.
-42. Additional duties as assigned by the County Board Chairperson. - 13.
-14. It may create task forces as required by its duties and responsibilities. - (4) Human Resources, Finance and Property Committee. - (a) (a) Mission/purpose: Provide leadership for the implementation of the County Strategic Plan, monitoring outcomes, reviewing and recommending to the County Board policies related to human resources initiatives, finance and property of the County. - (b) (b) Statutory Responsibilities: §§ 65.90(5)(b), 893.80, 65.90(5)(a), 59.62[, Wis.
-Stats.], and their successor statutes. - (c) (c) Membership: The Human Resources, Finance and Property Committee shall be comprised of seven County Board Supervisors, appointed by the County Board Chairperson and confirmed by the County Board at the April meeting of the County Board in even-numbered years.
-At least one County Board member of the C.I.P.
-Committee will be appointed to the Finance and Property Committee.
+Provide leadership for the allocation of County resources by major County function. - 12.
+Additional duties as assigned by the County Board Chairperson. - 13.
+It may create task forces as required by its duties and responsibilities. - (g) Committee relationships: The Executive Committee shall be the committee of jurisdiction (governance) providing the leadership for interaction, communications, and policy recommendations to the County Board with respect to the following: